"Our church never sounded so good singing as they did last night. Thank you."

 Hymn & Chant Recordings

-I have composed contemplative chants, psalm settings, mass settings, and other liturgical music, as well as original songs and hymns inspired by Biblical texts.
+I have composed and arranged contemplative chants, psalm settings, mass settings, and other liturgical music, as well as original songs and hymns inspired by Biblical texts.
 I'm currently working on an album of traditional hymns and original music inspired by the women in Scripture.

 Hymns & Devotional Songs: